miércoles, 29 de junio de 2011

 no se apagó el incendio, tan sólo me embriagué.

-Your burning eyes came back to me
+Your burning eyes returned to me,

-I sought refuge in cold hidden places
+I sought refuge in cold, hidden places,

 touching your desires, tasting your delights,

-silently asking you to never leave.
+silently pleading that you never depart.

-The morning trills returned to me
+The morning birdsong returned to me,

-Your eyes were not yours, I never reached you
+Your eyes were not yours, I never reached you;

 martes, 1 de marzo de 2011